CongLeSolutionX/MSE_CPSC-543-Software_Maintenance/docs/Software_Maintenance/Chapter_2/Chapter_Overview.md

 ---

-# Diagram 2: Chapter 2 - Software Maintenance Framework Components - Mindmap Breakdown
+## Diagram 2: Software Maintenance Framework Components - Mindmap Breakdown

 To further detail each component of the SMF, instead of a single large mindmap, let's create individual, focused mindmaps for each component to illustrate their sub-elements more clearly: